kaiogotyacode/kaiogotyacode/README.md

 ### Hobbies

-🏐🏀  Volleyball/Basketball on day off.

-🎻🎸 Every now and then I try to make some noise

-👨‍👩‍👧‍👧   Spend time with family and friends!

-☕    Coffee Lover

-📺🎮  TV Shows, Movies & Games (in general), but usually with someone.

-🎶    A nice song is totally welcome to my ears!

 👨‍💻📚  Code is art.
 Self development is mental health.
 Learning is forever!

+🏐🏀  Volleyball/Basketball on day off.

+☕    Coffee Lover

+👨‍👩‍👧‍👧   Spend time with family and friends!

 ### Languages